rqawasme/CMPT471FinalProject/README.md

 ## How to run:

 After cloning project, run
+- replace nginx.conf with default one in /etc/nginx
+- put dash.js, streaming, client folder in /var/www/html/ (the default root directory of nginx)
-- npm install #installs the dependencies
+- open dash.js and npm install #installs the dependencies
-- grunt dev
+- grunt dev in dash.js #generates all libraries
+- start the nginx server
 - go to http://localhost:3000/samples/dash-if-reference-player/index.html
-- click show options
-- select BUFFER BASED
+- click show options, select BUFFER BASED
-- click load and observe
+- load a video of mdp and observe

 ## Performance Evaluation